Metro Manila

-The region is the center of culture (including arts and entertainment), economy, education and government of the Philippines.
-Designated as a global power city, the region exerts a significant impact on commerce, finance, media, art, fashion, research, technology, education, and entertainment, both locally and internationally.
-It is the home to all embassies in the Philippines, thereby making it an important center for international diplomacy in the country.
-Its economic power makes the region the country's premier center for finance and commerce.
+The region is the center of culture (including arts and entertainment), economy, education, and the government.
+Designated as a global power city, the region exerts a significant impact on commerce, finance, media, art, fashion, research, technology, education, and entertainment both locally and internationally.
+It is home to all embassies in the Philippines, making it an important center for international diplomacy in the country.
+Its economic power establishes the region as the country's premier center for finance and commerce.
 The region accounts for 36% of the gross domestic product (GDP) of the Philippines.
+Greater Manila is the fourth largest ASEAN country subdivision by GDP, after Singapore, and the Jakarta, and Bangkok metropolitan regions.